3. Types

 Since UBF Blueprints are in JSON format, some values of the more complex types are represented in JSON as strings, and should be explicitly cast into the specific type in the Interpreters.

 3.1.
-Primitive
+Primitives

 boolean